dlpKamak/superbloomprediction/README.md

 # BloomWatch — Global Flowering Phenology App

 _BloomWatch_ is an Earth observation / phenology tool aimed at tracking global flowering patterns.
-This is my (your) submission for the **NASA / Space Apps Challenge 2025** under the _“BloomWatch: An Earth Observation Application for Global Flowering Phenology”_ challenge.
+This is our submission for the **NASA / Space Apps Challenge 2025** under the _“BloomWatch: An Earth Observation Application for Global Flowering Phenology”_ challenge.

 ---